pdjr-n2k/TMP106/README.md

 It will almost always be simpler to configure the module on the bench and then install it in its normal operating location.

-Begin configuration by exposing the module PCB and performing any required hardware configuration before connecting the module to the host NMEA bus.
+Begin configuration by exposing the module PCB.

+Make sure that the module is properly terminated for its method of connection to the NMEA bus by performing any required hardware configuration (see below).

-The module will boot and the LED on the MCU will flash once.
+Connect the module to the host NMEA bus: the module will boot and the PWR LED will flash once.
-When the module is configured it will confirm normal operation by flashing the PWR LED *n* times, where *n* is the number of configured sensor channels, but in a new installation this will obviously not happen.

-You can now continue with firmware configuration which can only be done when the module is powered up.
+You can now continue with firmware configuration.

 ### Hardware configuration

-SW2 [T] allows a 120 Ohm terminating resistor to be connected across the NMEA data bus.
+The BUS switch labelled 'T' allows a 120 Ohm terminating resistor to be connected across the NMEA data bus.
-Switch this OFF if you install the module via a T-connector and drop cable or switch it ON if you install the module as a terminating device on the bus backbone.
+Switch BUS.T OFF if you install the module via a T-connector and drop cable or switch it ON if you install the module as a terminating device on your NMEA bus backbone.

-SW2 [G] allows connects the bus shield to the module GND when it is in the ON position.
+The BUS switch lagelled 'G' connects the NMEA bus shield to the module GND when it is in the ON position.
+Usually it is appropriate to leave this OFF.

 ### Firmware configuration

-There are a handful of configuration "protocols" available, each of which implements a single configuration task.
+The module is configured by the application of one or more *protocol*s each of which defines the sequence of user actions required to perform a single configuration task.
-A protocol consists of one or more steps which must be performed in sequence.
-Each step always involves setting up a configuration parameter on the PRG-VALUE DIL switch and then entering it by briefly pressing the PRG button.
+A protocol consists of one or more *step*s, where each step involves setting up a configuration parameter on the PRG-VALUE DIL switch and then entering it by briefly pressing the PRG button.

-In a multi-step After pressing PRG, you have 20 seconds to complete the subsequent step, otherwise the channel configuration is abandoned and the module reverts to normal operation: you will therefore, literally, have to go back to step one.
+In a multi-step protocol after pressing PRG, you have 20 seconds to complete the subsequent step, otherwise the protocol is abandoned and the module will revert to normal operation.

-The LEDs D1 (INST), D2 (SRCE), D3 (SETP) and D4 (IVAL) help guide you through multi-step protocols: an LED flashes to indicate a particular value should be entered and becomes steady when an entry is entered and validated.
+The LEDs D1 INST (instance), SRCE (source), SETP (set-point) and IVAL (transmission interval) help guide you through multi-step protocols that relate to channel configuration: an LED flashes to indicate that a particular value should be entered and becomes steady when an entry has been made and validated.
-When a mult-step protocol is successfully completed all four leds will flash together.
+When a protocol is successfully completed all four leds will flash together.

 #### PROTOCOL 128: Clear Module EEPROM